Partatio/SS2-Apworld/README.md

 The latest [release](https://github.com/Partatio/SS2Archipelago/releases) of the Archipelago System Shock 2 mod.

 ## Installation
-Install the AP world by opening it with Archipelago, or by manually placing it in /lib/worlds/ of your Archipelago installation.
+Install the AP world by opening it with Archipelago, or using Install APWorld in the Archipelago Launcher, or by manually placing it in Archipelago/custom_worlds.

 Install SCP beta6 and the Archipelago mod using [ss2bmm](https://pshjt.github.io/dmm/) included with the SS2Tool installation.
 Make sure to activate them and put SCP_beta6 at the lowest priority.